mgirlich/jsontools/tests/testthat/_snaps/flatten.md

 # json_unnest_wider errors on non-objects

-    every element of `col` must be a json object
+    every element of `col` must be a JSON object

 # json_unnest_wider with discog_json